The Rubin Observatory Legacy Survey of Space and Time (LSST)

 - Strong gravitational lensing: the angular displacement, morphological distortion, and time delay for the multiple images of a source object due to a massive foreground object.
 LSST will give a sample of ∼2600 time-delayed lensing systems, an increase of 100× compared to the sample available today.

-The observatory will be located on Cerro Pachon in northern Chile (near the Gemini South and SOAR telescopes), with ﬁrst light expected around 2021 – see the baseline schedule here.
+The observatory is under construction on Cerro Pachon in northern Chile (near the Gemini South and SOAR telescopes), with projected dates for first light and start of survey operations given on the baseline schedule here.
 The survey will yield contiguous overlapping imaging of over half the sky in six optical bands (ugrizy, covering the wavelength range 320-1050 nm).
 The Rubin Observatory LSST Camera provides a 3.2 Gigapixel focal plane array, tiled by 189 4kx4k CCD science sensors with 10µm pixels.
 This pixel count is a direct consequence of sampling the 9.6 deg2 ﬁeld-of-view (0.64m diameter) with 0.2x0.2 arcsec2 pixels (Nyquist sampling in the best expected seeing of ∼0.4 arcsec).
 The observing strategy for the main survey will be optimized for homogeneity of depth and number of visits.
 The current baseline design will allow about 20,000 deg2 of sky to be covered using pairs of 15-second exposures in two photometric bands every three nights on average, with typical 5σ depth for point sources of r ~24.5.
 The system will yield high image quality as well as superb astrometric and photometric accuracy for a ground- based survey.
 The coadded data within the main survey footprint will have a depth of r ~27.5.
 10% of observing time will be used to obtain improved coverage of parameter space, such as very deep (r ∼ 26) observations taken over the course of an hour, optimized for detection of faint SNe.

 The dark energy constraining power of LSST could be several orders of magnitude greater than that of a Stage III survey.
 LSST will go much further than any of its predecessors in its ability to measure growth of structure, and will provide a stringent test of theories of modiﬁed-gravity.
 While these projections for LSST statistical signiﬁcance are compelling, they probably do not capture the true nature of the revolution that LSST will enable.
 The sheer statistical power of the LSST dataset will allow for an all-out attack on systematics, using a combination of null tests and hundreds of nuisance parameters and by combining probes.
 The cosmic frontier has progressed in step with the size of our astronomical surveys, and in this respect, LSST promises to be a major advance: its survey coverage will be approximately ten times greater than that of the Stage III Dark Energy Survey.